awsdocs/aws-codepipeline-user-guide/doc_source/tutorials-ecs-ecr-codedeploy.md

 ## Step 5: Create Your CodeDeploy Application and Deployment Group \(ECS Compute Platform\)<a name="tutorials-ecs-ecr-codedeploy-deployment"></a>

-Create a CodeDeploy application and deployment group\.
+When you create a CodeDeploy application and deployment groupment for the Amazon ECS compute platform, the application is used during a deployment to reference the correct deployment group, target groups, listeners, and traffic rerouting behavior\.

 **To create a CodeDeploy application**